ImageMagick/Usage-Markdown/distorts/index.md

 The 'plus' form of "[`+distort`](../option_link.cgi?distort)" which ensures the whole distorted image is preserved in a correctly positioned layer (or 'virtual-canvas') is designed so that if the same 'control points' used to distort images, those point will line up in 'virtual-space'.
 This means that if the images are [Layer Merged](../layers/#merge/) together, those images will also line-up according to the control points.

-For example here we generate two images, a 'front' and a 'spine' image, so that two edge control points are lined with each other, to form the spine of a box.
+For example, here we generate two images, a 'front' and a 'spine' image, so that two edge control points are lined with each other, to form the spine of a box.

 ~~~
 # Generate a Spine Image